Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Conclusions

+Beyond dequantization statements and diagnostics, $\gsim$ may also be useful as a classical state preparation primitive.
+In settings where a structured ansatz remains inside a polynomial-dimensional DLA, one can optimize expectation values exactly and without sampling noise, obtain reliable parameters classically, and then use the resulting circuit as an input state-preparation routine on a quantum device.
+Such states could serve as warm starts for more expressive variational procedures or as initial states for downstream algorithms such as quantum phase estimation.
+A central question for future work is how useful states prepared inside polynomial-dimensional Lie-algebraic models remain when used as approximations or starting points for larger, non-simulable target systems, for example, in quantum chemistry, condensed-matter models, or quantum machine learning.

-On the theoretical side, it is natural to follow the thread of~\cref{conj:gsim_from_poly_dim} and ask how broadly symmetry-adapted basis constructions extend.
-Beyond $S_n$-equivariance and bounded Hamming-weight sectors, one may consider other group actions (e.g.\ translation, dihedral symmetry, stabilizer-like symmetries, or combinations of locality and global constraints) and ask which induce polynomial-dimensional DLAs with efficient commutator primitives.
-A related question is whether one can systematically characterize polynomially growing DLAs arising from mixed generator types (i.e., single Pauli strings, structured sums, and collective terms) and determine when their closure escapes the free-fermion and permutation-equivariant regimes.
+On the theoretical side, a natural next step is to follow the thread of \cref{conj:gsim_from_poly_dim} and ask how broadly symmetry-adapted basis constructions extend.
+Beyond $S_n$-equivariance and bounded Hamming-weight sectors, one may consider translation and dihedral symmetries, stabilizer-like constraints, non-Abelian symmetries such as total-spin conservation, or combinations of locality with global constraints.
+A related problem is to systematically characterize polynomially growing DLAs arising from mixed generator types, including single Pauli strings, structured sums, and collective terms, and to determine when their closures escape the known polynomially-scaling regimes.
+More generally, it would be valuable to formulate Lie-algebraic simulation in terms of faithful representations beyond the adjoint representation whenever this yields clearer connections to specialized simulation methods or sharper complexity bounds.

-Finally, the symmetry-adapted preprocessing developed here does not only enable fast simulation via $\gsim$ but also provides explicit adjoint representations for structured systems.
-This opens the possibility of using adjoint-space data directly for other tasks, such as analyzing controllability within constrained sectors, designing structured ans\"atze with targeted expressivity, or building fast routines for correlators and response quantities.
+Finally, an important longer-term direction is to develop and evaluate approximate Lie-algebraic simulation methods.
+Many physically relevant systems may not have polynomial-dimensional DLAs exactly, but may contain large polynomially simulable sectors weakly coupled to non-simulable directions.
+Truncation schemes, perturbative treatments around polynomial-dimensional subalgebras, or hybrid methods combining $\gsim$ with other simulation paradigms could substantially broaden the practical reach of the framework.
+The bounded Hamming-weight setting already suggests such a perspective: while the full symmetry-preserving algebra is generally exponential, fixed or low-excitation sectors remain efficiently tractable.

-Overall, our work serves as evidence that $\gsim$ is not merely a reformulation of free-fermionic methods, but a flexible framework with substantially broader applicability.
-We sincerely hope that the tools introduced in this work will provide a strong foundation for the community to continue working on creative applications of these methods.
+Overall, our work serves as evidence that $\gsim$ is not merely a reformulation of free-fermion simulation, but a flexible framework with substantially broader applicability.
+We sincerely hope that the tools introduced in this work will provide a strong foundation for the community for further creative applications of Lie-algebraic simulation across quantum computing and many-body physics.